Lead the Way: How Brokers Can Ensure Client Compliance with the PUMP Act and PWFA

 PUMP Act and PWFA Compliance: The Bare Minimum for Employers

-According to Kortney Ross, founder of Next Gen Work Culture, compliance with the Pump Act and PWFA should be considered the bare minimum.
+According to Kortney Ross, founder of Next Gen Work Culture, compliance with the PUMP Act and PWFA should be considered the bare minimum.
 While these laws establish the foundation of support for pregnant and breastfeeding employees, businesses that provide more exceptional benefits see significant improvements in recruitment, retention, and overall employee morale.

 For brokers, this presents a critical opportunity: You can help your clients comply with federal laws while also showing them how to go above with their employee benefits packages.